justinclee24/MechaCar_Statistical_Analysis/README.md

 # MechaCar Statistical Analysis
 ## Linear Regression to Predict MPG
 ### Which variables/coefficients provided a non-random amount of variance to the mpg values in the dataset?
-As seen in the summary data below, vehicle length and ground clearance are statistically unlikely to provide random amounts of variance to the linear model.
+As seen in the summary data below, based on the p-values, vehicle length and ground clearance are statistically unlikely to provide random amounts of variance to the linear model.
 In other words these variables have a significant impact on MGP.
 However, the intercept similarly had a significant impact, forcing us to suggest either this coefficient explains a good amount of variability in MPG when all others are equal to zero, or that the two other significant variables need scaling and/or transforming to create more accurate predicting with the model.
-Lastly, it may just mean there are other factors that significantly impact the dependent variable that are currently not included in the model.
+Moreover, it may just mean there are other factors that significantly impact the dependent variable that are currently not included in the model.

 ### Is the slope of the linear model considered to be zero?
 Why or why not?
-t-test or f-stat??
+Again, based on the p-values, the slope of the linear model is not considered to be zero, as vehicle length and ground clearance show to be statistically significant, contributing to the slope of the regression line.

 ### Does this linear model predict mpg of MechaCar prototypes effectively?
 Why or why not?
 The linear model does perform well with predicting the current dataset, given a r squared value of .71 and a significant p-value.
 However, the model would fail to predict future data correctly due to its overfitting, as several variables provide random amounts of variance.